 When you place your mother, father, grandmother, or grandfather into a nursing home in Pennsylvania or New Jersey, you do so with the expectation that the facility will take good care of your loved one’s medical conditions and health needs.
-Tragically, all too many families lose elderly loved ones to the very people who were entrusted with the victim’s care and wellbeing.
+Tragically, all too many families lose elderly loved ones to the very people who were entrusted with the victim’s care and well-being.

 Being told that your parent or grandparent has died while in the care of a nursing home is a completely shocking and traumatic experience.
 After the initial grief and bewilderment, you may begin to wonder how this could have happened, who is responsible, and what sort of legal recourse you have as a surviving relative of the wrongful death victim.
 As you go through this very trying time, the best place to start is by simply getting a grasp of what a wrongful death claim is.

 In short, wrongful death is a type of civil (non-criminal) case that is filed when a person dies from preventable injuries or illness that result from the negligent or intentional conduct of another person or entity, such as a nursing home employee or facility.
-In New Jersey and Pennsylvania, wrongful death lawsuits can be filed in cases involving nursing home neglect or abuse, as well as other situations involving elder abuse or nursing home misconduct which have resulted in an avoidable death.
+In New Jersey and Pennsylvania, wrongful death lawsuits can be filed in cases involving nursing home neglect or abuse, as well as other situations involving elder abuse or nursing home misconduct which has resulted in an avoidable death.

 In New Jersey or Pennsylvania nursing home death cases, the victim’s family typically brings a lawsuit against the nursing home facility for negligence or abuse.
 If the facility is willing to make a reasonable settlement offer, it may be an option to settle the case outside of court, which eliminates the need to go to trial.
 In other situations, litigation is necessary to protect the family’s interests.
 A skilled attorney like Brent Wieand will analyze possible legal strategies to determine what sort of approach is best-suited to the goal of making a recovery for your family.